vista-/vrnetlab/freebsd/README.md

 ## Interface mapping

 Interface `vtnet0` is always configured as a management interface.
-Interfaces `vtnet1` to `vio16` can be used for data plane.
+Interfaces `vtnet1` to `vtnet16` can be used for data plane.

+The interface alias format supported on this image is `vtnetX`, where X is the port number, and `X = 0` is reserved for the management interface.

 ## System requirements

 CPU: 1 core
 RAM: 512MB
 DISK: 4.0GB